theburn/batch_ssh_no_key_for_mha/README.md

 root> sh ./run.sh reboot
 ```

+## Notice

-> So far, Only supprot CentOS-7.x and  CentOS-6.x and need `root`
+1. so far, Only supprot CentOS-7.x and  CentOS-6.x and need `root`;
+2. if you use centos 6.x , please `yum install openssh-clients` first;
+3. CentOS-6.x `ssh-copy-id` not support `non-22` port